-Teaching assistants give focussed support to individuals and target groups in lessons and through prior-teaching, deliver intervention programmes, support differentiation, prepare and manage resources and support assessment.
+Teaching assistants give focussed support to individuals and target groups, deliver intervention programmes, support differentiation, prepare and manage resources and support assessment.

 Computing is an integral part of mathematics teaching and learning.
 The use of IWBs, iPads and Maths Apps are used together with a wide range of online resources.
 A range of software is installed on laptops to support maths teaching, floor robots are available.